leptr/panvasjs/README.md

 - `acos(num)` - returns the arcus cosine of the given number
 - `tan(angle)` - returns the tangent of the given angle
 - `atan(num)` - returns the arcus tangnet of the given number
-- `atan2(x, y)` - returns the arcus tangnet of the two given number
 - `exp(num)` - return E to the power of num
 - `log(num)` - returns the natural logarith of num with base E
 - `min(nums)` - returns the lowest of the numbers given; takes multiple numbers as input